Hampden Bridge, Wagga Wagga: History

 By November 2007, Councillors attend a number of workshops on estimated costs of rehabilitation and demolition.
-The cost of rehabilitation was estimated to be 1.5 million and demolition 1.6 million.
-On 27 February 2008, the Wagga Wagga City Council approved A$300,000 to make the bridge structurally safe.
+The cost of rehabilitation was estimated to be $1.5 million and demolition $1.6 million.
+On 27 February 2008, the Wagga Wagga City Council approved $300,000 to make the bridge structurally safe.
 During August 2008 a 39 m metal truss (used railway tracks to put it in place) is placed on the failed section of the Hampden Bridge, to raise the deck for repair.

 In March 2012 the Wagga Wagga City Council voted to dismantle the Hampden Bridge.
-A tender was awarded to Queensland-based company, Southern Cross Demolition, in February 2013 for the complete demolition of the bridge.
+A tender was awarded to Southern Cross Demolition, in February 2013 for the complete demolition of the bridge.
 In April 2014 the Council received planning approval for the demolition of the bridge except for the bridge's pylons, and demolition of the bridge commenced in June 2014.
 By 20 August 2014 the controlled demolition of the bridge skeleton, using the induced collapse method, was completed.